swatchtime/.github/profile/README.md

 ## Disclaimer:

 This site is an independent revival of Swatch Internet Time and is not affiliated with Swatch Group.
-You can visit the official Swatch web site here: <a href="https://www.swatch.com/en-us/" target="_blank" rel="noopener noreferrer">https://www.swatch.com/</a>
+Swatch® is a registered trademark of The Swatch Group LTD. You can visit the official Swatch web site here: <a href="https://www.swatch.com/en-us/" target="_blank" rel="noopener noreferrer">https://www.swatch.com/</a>